40+ Interview Tips

 Avoid reciting answers that are clearly rehearsed and not specific to the information that the interviewer is looking for.

 The best way to practice is by writing out clear bullet points related to specific questions.
 This will allow you to chop and change your answers on the fly to make them more relevant.
 Even though there are a set number of generic questions that many employers ask, they will generally add some sort of twist related to the position.
 So you need to be able to mix it up at a moment’s notice.

-Memorising bullet points will give you the ability to do that.
+Memorizing bullet points will give you the ability to do that.
 While most interview tips will suggest that you should prepare like a robot, always remember to appear genuine.
-Here are some related resources: Esldrive.Com ,

 9. Try To Schedule It In The Morning